Transfer Student Uniforms

 - The Demon Headmaster features this when Dinah starts at her new school.

-- Inverted in Ethan, Suspended: The title character's grandparents buy him the uniform for the Inner City School he'll be attending in advance of his arrival in town.
+- Inverted in Ethan, Suspended: The title character's grandparents buy him the uniform for the Inner City School he'll be attending in advance of his arrival in Washington, DC.
 Since his mother didn't actually get around to the conversation with him that she thought she did, finding it is what confirms his suspicion that he's there for more than a brief visit.

 Live Action TV